aws-samples/cfn101-workshop/content/intermediate/operations/stacksets/index.md

 Specific permissions are required by AWS CloudFormation StackSets to deploy stacks in multiple AWS accounts - and across multiple AWS Regions.
 You will need an administrator role to perform StackSets operations, and an execution role to deploy the actual stacks in target account(s).
 These roles require specific naming conventions: **AWSCloudFormationStackSetAdministrationRole** for the administrator role, and **AWSCloudFormationStackSetExecutionRole** for the execution role.
 StackSets execution will fail if these roles are missing.

-::alert[Note on cross-account deployments, the **AWSCloudFormationStackSetAdministrationRole** should be created in the account where you are creating the stack set (the Administrator account).
+::alert[Note that, on cross-account deployments, the **AWSCloudFormationStackSetAdministrationRole** should be created in the account where you are creating the stack set (the Administrator account).
 The **AWSCloudFormationStackSetExecutionRole** should be created in each target account where you wish to deploy the stack.
 Learn more about [granting self-managed permissions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-prereqs-self-managed.html) for CloudFormation StackSets.
 If your accounts are managed using AWS Organizations, you can [enable trusted access](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-orgs-enable-trusted-access.html), and CloudFormation will take care of provisioning all the necessary roles across the accounts.]{type="info"}

 To get started with this lab, use CloudFormation to create the administrator and execution roles:

 1. Download the administrator role CloudFormation template: https://s3.amazonaws.com/cloudformation-stackset-sample-templates-us-east-1/AWSCloudFormationStackSetAdministrationRole.yml
 2. Navigate to the [AWS CloudFormation console](https://console.aws.amazon.com/cloudformation), and make sure you are in the **US East (N. Virginia)** region.
 3. Choose **Create Stack** and select **With new resources**.
-4. Leave **Prepare template** setting as is.
+4. Leave the **Prepare template** setting as is.
-    1. For Template source select **Upload a template file**.
+    1. For **Template source**, select **Upload a template file**.
-    2. Select **Choose file** and supply the CloudFormation template you downloaded: *AWSCloudFormationStackSetAdministrationRole.yml.* Choose **Next**.
+    2. Select **Choose file** and supply the CloudFormation template you downloaded: *AWSCloudFormationStackSetAdministrationRole.yml*.
+Choose **Next**.
-5. For **Stack name** use `StackSetAdministratorRole`.
+5. For **Stack name**, use `StackSetAdministratorRole`.
 Choose **Next**.
 6. In **Configure stack options** you may choose to configure tags, which are key-value pairs, that can help you identify your stacks and the resources they create.
 For example, enter *Owner* in the left column which is the tag key, and your email address in the right column which is the tag value.
-Leave all other settings as is.
+Accept default values for the other settings in the page.
 Choose **Next**.
 7. Under **Review,** review the contents of the page.
 At the bottom of the page, select **I acknowledge that AWS CloudFormation might create IAM resources with custom names**.
 8. Choose **Submit**.